BIDS/repro-case-studies/case-studies/omesnard.md

 2) How or where did you learn the reproducible practices described in your case study?
 Mentors, classes, workshops, etc.

-My advisor , Prof. Lorena Barba, plays a major role in raising awareness of reproducible research among our research group.
-Back in 2012, she posted a "Reproducibility PI Manifesto" back in 2012.
+Our advisor , Prof. Lorena Barba, plays a major role in raising awareness about reproducible research.
+Back in 2012, she posted a "Reproducibility PI Manifesto" back in 2012 that we use along the studies.
-I would also say that we develop reproducible skills to stop doing the same things over and over (automating processes to move faster).

 3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
 Examples could include legal, logistical, human, or technical challenges.

-Reproducible research is time-consuming, it requires rigorous methods and organization.
+Reproducible research can be time-consuming; it requires rigorous methods and organization.
 At various moments during the project, we had to pause and ask ourself if our research was currently reproducible.

 4) What do you view as the major incentives for doing reproducible research?

-Reproducible research is your "vitrine" to the rest of a community.
-Reproducible research also prevent someone from re-inventing the wheel.
 Making your research reproducible -- providing reproducibility packages along with the manuscript -- is a way to showcase your skills, an excellent communications medium to convey ideas, and a fast way to get feedbacks on your work.
 If the research community  is inclined to put more effort in doing reproducible work, it would prevent scientists from re-inventing the wheel.

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?